 Juniors: (Hoenecke) 4 semester hours.
 Middlers: (Hoenecke) 4 semester hours.

-Seniors: (Meyer-Voss) 4 semester hours (divided class).
+Seniors: (Vogel) 6 semester hours.

 2. Pastoral Theology. - In the Middler year, First Timothy is read in the original and discussed during the first semester.
+In the second semester the requirements for, and the various aspects of, the pastor's work with the individual except pastoral counseling are discussed.

-In the second semester the requirements for pastoral work, all the features of church activity, and the relations of the pastor to his parish and to the Church at large are studied.
+In the Senior year, pastoral counseling, the requirements for pastoral work, all the features of church activity, and the relations of the pastor to his parish and to the Church at large are studied.

-In the Senior year the requirements for, and the various aspects of, the pastor's work with the individual are discussed.

 Middlers: (Blume) 4 semester hours.
 Seniors: (Blume) 4 semester hours.

 ^{)} In order to provide further help in the matter of occasional German preaching, the sermon work is supplemented by a course of German Bible reading (Seniors: 2 semester hours, Peters).
-During the Spring Term Seniors are offered a brief course on the Ministry to the Sick, in which special attention is given to a study of German bedside devotions (2 periods per week, Reim).